Priti Patel ‘threatened to sue Suella Braverman’ over asylum overcrowding claims

 Ms Braverman told reporters in Rwanda that there are “serious issues with the balance that’s currently being struck” by the European court in Strasbourg over human rights law.

-The Refugee Council said Rishi Sunak and Ms Braverman’s legislation would mean as many as 45,000 children being effectively barred from obtaining refugee status in the UK.

 The Court of Appeal hears a challenge against the Rwanda plan in April before offering a judgment in June.

-But if it goes to the Supreme Court, the government will have to decide whether to start deportation flights immediately and offer a commitment to return people to the UK if the judgment ultimately goes against them.
+But if it goes to the Supreme Court, the government will have to decide whether to start deportation flights immediately and return people to the UK if the judgment ultimately goes against them.

 The Independent understands that Tory moderates are discussing how best to amend the bill at the next stage – focusing on stopping child detention and any watering down of modern slavery protections.